-Clara Silverstein is the author of four books and a long-time writer in the Boston area.
-She also teaches at Grub Street, Inc., consults with individual writers, and tutors students in History and English.
-Since 2008, she has directed the Chautauqua Writers' Center, a series of creative writing workshops and author programs at the Chautauqua Institution.
+Clara Silverstein is the author of four books, a blogger about historic recipes at heritagerecipebox.com, and a long-time writer in the Boston area.
+She also teaches at Grub Street, Inc., consults with individual writers, and works with young adults as a tutor and at the Books of Hope literacy empowerment program.
+Since 2008, she has directed the Chautauqua Writers' Center, which sponsors creative writing workshops and author programs at the Chautauqua Institution.

 Clara’s memoir White Girl: A Story of School Desegregation (University of Georgia Press) was released in paperback in 2013.
 It chronicles her experiences as a white child bused to predominantly African-American schools in the 1970s under a court desegregation order in Richmond, Virginia.
 She has spoken about this experience to educational groups around the country, participated in dialogues about race, and interviewed others about their experiences during busing.

 Clara's most recent cookbook, A White House Garden Cookbook (Red Rock Press), looks at the many ways that First Lady Michelle Obama is inspiring a nation of healthy eaters.
 Starting with lettuce, tomatoes, and dozens more crops at the White House, the book is filled with ideas to get children and families excited about harvesting and cooking locally grown vegetables.
 Recipes come from past and present White House kitchens, as well as kid-friendly community gardens nationwide.

 Clara's first cookbook, The Boston Chef’s Table (Globe Pequot Press), presents more than 100 contemporary recipes from the city's top chefs, including Jody Adams, Todd English, Barbara Lynch, and Ming Tsai – plus a few traditional favorites.
 Customized for home cooks, the recipes are printed with a profile about each chef, cooking hints, and Boston food lore.